pleiszenburg/zugbruecke/CONTRIBUTING.rst

   to do it either.
 In this case, submit a patch to 'upstream' *CPython* instead first.
 - Code maintainability comes first (until further notice), speed second.
   Speed does not hurt, though, and a lot of code could use some improvements.
+- Security has not been a primary concern so far, but it could use a lot of improvement.

 Submitting patches
 ------------------